Quantinar: a blockchain p2p ecosystem for honest scientific research: How? Blockchain, a technology for Open Science

 \subsection{An auction based open peer-review (OPR)}

-An open peer-review process using IPFS and decentralization has already been conceptualized by \cite{tenorioetal:2019}.
-Such a process ensures the seven traits of the open peer-review process identified by \citet{Ross-Hellauer:2017}: \begin{itemize} \item \textbf{Open identities}: Authors and reviewers are aware of each other’s identity. \item \textbf{Open reports}: Review reports are published alongside the courselet and versioned using IPFS \item \textbf{Open participation}: The wider community are able to contribute to the review process.
-This is ensured by a the open call for review from the courselet author. \item \textbf{Open interaction}: Direct reciprocal discussion between author(s) and reviewers, and/or between reviewers, is allowed and encouraged.
-Since the authors and reviewers identities are revewaled to each other, they are encouraged to chat in a specific Discord channel which is open for reading the community. \item \textbf{Open pre-review manuscripts}: Courselets are made immediately available on Quantinar in advance of any formal peer review procedures. \item \textbf{Open final-version commenting}: Review or commenting on final courselet publications is allowed directly on the courselet page on Quantinar. \item \textbf{Open platforms}: Quantinar is open by design \end{itemize}
+An open peer-review process using IPFS and decentralization has already been conceptualized by \citep{tenorioetal:2019}.
+Such a process ensures the seven traits of the open peer-review process identified by \citet{Ross-Hellauer:2017}: \begin{itemize} \item \textbf{Open identities}: Authors and reviewers are aware of each other’s identities. \item \textbf{Open reports}: Review reports are published alongside the CL and versioned using IPFS. \item \textbf{Open participation}: The wider community can contribute to the review process.
+This is ensured by an open call for review from the CL's author. \item \textbf{Open interaction}: Direct reciprocal discussion between author(s) and reviewers, and/or between reviewers, is allowed and encouraged.
+Since the authors' and reviewers' identities are revealed to each other, they are encouraged to chat in a specific Discord channel which is open for reading the community. \item \textbf{Open pre-review manuscripts}: CLs are made immediately available on Quantinar in advance of any formal peer review procedures. \item \textbf{Open final-version commenting}: Review or commenting on final publications is allowed directly on the CL page on Quantinar. \item \textbf{Open platforms}: Quantinar is open by design. \end{itemize}

-In Quantinar, on top of addressing the above issues, we propose a new peer-review process that incentivizes community members to review publications in a time effective and fair manner.
-Let there be a set of entities and smart contracts that governs the game defined with stake owner ${S_i}$ with stakes ${s_i}$, paper proposer $P$, paper acceptance status $S$ (Accepted, Denied), auction type $T$ maturity $M$, payoff function $f$, voting function $v$, token $\operatorname{QNAR}$, inflation rate $I$.
+In Quantinar, on top of addressing the above issues, we propose a new peer-review process that motivates community members to review publications in a time-effective and fair manner.